ruyrybeyro/chrootvpn/README.md

 .
 The user installing/running the script has to got sudo rights (for root);

 .
-For the CShell daemon to start automatically upon the user XDG login, the user has to be able to sudo /usr/local/bin/vpn.sh *without* a password;
+For the CShell daemon to start automatically upon the user XDG login, the user has to be able to sudo /usr/bin/vpn.sh or /usr/local/bin/vpn.sh *without* a password;

 .
 The CShell daemon writes over X11; if VPN is not working when called/installed from an ssh session, or after logging in, start/restart the script using a X11 graphical terminal;

 .
 The script/chroot is not designed to allow automatic remote deploying of new versions of both CShell (or SNX?)-aparently this functionality is not supported for Linux clients.
 If the status command of this script shows new versions, uninstall and install it again;

 .
-For (re)installing newer versions of SNX/CShell delete the chroot with vpn.sh uninstall and vpn -i again ; the configuration are saved in /opt/etc/vpn.conf, vpn -i is enough;
+For (re)installing newer versions of SNX/CShell delete the chroot with vpn.sh uninstall and vpn -i again ; afterr the configurations are saved in /opt/etc/vpn.conf, vpn -i is enough;

 .
 The CShell daemon runs with a separate non-privileged user, and not using the logged in user;